Quick Answer

 Cold Weather Performance

-This matters enormously in the Pacific Northwest and anywhere winter temperatures drop below freezing.
-Lithium cells (both primary and rechargeable) significantly outperform alkalines below 32°F. I’ve watched alkaline-powered lights dim to near uselessness at 20°F while my CR123A-powered Streamlight ran at full output.
+This matters enormously if you’re in the Pacific Northwest, the northern Rockies, or anywhere winter temperatures drop below freezing.
+Lithium cells — both primary and rechargeable — significantly outperform alkalines below 32°F. I’ve watched alkaline-powered lights dim to near uselessness at 20°F while my CR123A-powered Streamlight ran at full output.
 If you live in a cold climate, prioritize lithium chemistry across the board.

 Building a Field Charging Chain